-In case of violations of the Model carried out by a Board of Directors and/or a Statutory Auditor, the Supervisory Board shall promptly inform the Board of Directors and the Board of Statutory Auditors in writing, so that they may take the appropriate determinations (e.g., revocation of proxies) and/or convene - in the most serious cases - the Shareholders' Meeting for the resolutions provided for by the Civil Code and the Articles of Association.
-In the event of inaction on the part of the Board of Directors and the Board of Statutory Auditors in convening the Shareholders' Meeting, the Body may proceed to directly inform the Sole Shareholder of the violation found.
+In the event of violations of the Model carried out by a Board of Directors and/or a Statutory Auditor, the Supervisory Board shall promptly inform the Board of Directors and the Board of Statutory Auditors in writing, so that they may take the appropriate determinations (e.g., revocation of proxies) and/or convene - in the most serious cases - the Shareholders' Meeting for the resolutions provided for by the Civil Code and the Articles of Association.
+In case of inaction on the part of the Board of Directors and the Board of Statutory Auditors in convening the Shareholders' Meeting, the Body may directly inform the Shareholders of the violation found.
 The Body has the right to be admitted to attend the relevant Shareholders' Meeting.
-The Shareholders' Meeting will assess, based on the concrete circumstances and after hearing the Supervisory Board, the most appropriate measures to be taken, such as suspension from office and salary or revocation; in this regard, violation of the rules and principles of the Model may constitute just cause for revocation.
+The Shareholders' Meeting will assess, on the basis of the concrete circumstances and after hearing the Supervisory Board, the most appropriate measures to be taken, such as suspension from office and salary or revocation.
 The Supervisory Board must be punctually informed of the reasons underlying the determinations made against the perpetrator of the violation.